Sibi: Establishment

 In 1974 the district was subdivided to create Naseerabad and Kohlu districts, in 1983 Dera Bugti District, and in 1986 Ziarat District.
 Until 2000, except for Naseerabad, these new districts were part of Sibi Division of Pakistan.
 In 2000 the third-tier "divisions" structure of government was dissolved.
 Two further new districts were cleaved out of its territory: Harnai in 2007 and Lehri in 2013.
 Lehri was reannexed into Sibi in 2018.

 Climate

-Sibi has globally recorded high temperatures, especially in the month of June with an average of 45 °C in the afternoon.
-Precipitation is light and mainly falls in two distinct periods: early spring in March and April, and during monsoon season in July–September.
-The climate is hot semi arid (Koppen: BSh).
+Sibi has recorded globally high temperatures, especially in the month of June with an average of 44 °C in the afternoon.
+Rain is light and mainly falls in two distinct periods: early spring in March and April, and during monsoon season in July–September.
+The climate is hot arid (Köppen BWh).